Breaking Down Ticket Prices for 2022 NBA Finals

-Breaking down ticket prices for 2022 NBA Finals originally appeared on NBC Sports Chicago
+Breaking down ticket prices for 2022 NBA Finals originally appeared on NBC Sports Boston

 Winning doesn’t come cheap in the NBA – just ask the Boston Celtics, Golden State Warriors and their fans.